MuzafferDede/climate-dry/README.md

 # Climate-Dry

-A modern, production-ready React application with built-in authentication, responsive UI, and optimized for performance.
+A modern, production-ready React application with built-in authentication, responsive UI, and optimized for performance..

 ## Features